tfinneid/tfinneid/README.md

 - 🌱 This is my summerhouse.
-I entertain some guests here, but my work is done at my Bitbucket address.
+I entertain some guests here, but my main work is done at my Bitbucket address.